hashicorp/terraform-plugin-framework-timeouts/README.md

 ```

 The `timeouts.Block()` call does not accept options on a data source as `read` is the only option.

+However, the `timeouts.BlockWithOpts()` function is available for overriding the default description.

 ```go
 import (